spotipy-dev/spotipy/CONTRIBUTING.md

 ### Tests

 In order to commit and push your changes to the master files, all tests must be passing.
 If there are tests that are failing, due to your most recent commit, please fix prior to your commit or it will not be accepted.

+### Code Coverage

+To test the code coverage of the files, you will need to install coverage.py.
+In the terminal:

+1. pip install coverage

+2. python -m unittest discover --> this runs the coverage suite alongside unittests

+3. coverage run -m unittest discover --> outputs the code coverage in each file

 ### Publishing (by maintainer)